pavlo-myskov/barber-shop/README.md

 - #### Images
   Grunge borders, brush-stroke and logo were created in [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) using paint brushes and other tools.
   All photos used in the project were downloaded from sources with a free license and do not require attribution.
 The images were colored and resized in [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html) for a light moody style.
+  All images were compressed using [IloveIMG](https://www.iloveimg.com/) online service to optimize site loading.

 [Back to top](#table-of-contents)